Oregon Identity Document changes

 1. Court Order

-In Oregon, no physician letter is required to change either your name or gender marker.
+In Oregon, you do not need a physician letter to change either your name or gender marker.
 File the required court forms with the Superior Court of the county in which you live.
 The sex designation options are non-binary (X), female, (F), or male (M).
 You do not need to attend a court hearing.
 Once approved, the court order will be mailed to the address you listed on your forms.

-It costs $124, or you can apply for a fee waiver.
-You will want to order at least 3 certified copies as well, because you will need them to change your name and/or gender marker on other forms of identification and at banks, universities, etc. Once you get your court order, also scan a high-quality digital copy (or ask Dr. Kurzet for help with this), because this will suffice for many of the places you’ll need to update your name/gender marker.
+The court order costs $124, or you can apply for a fee waiver.
+Order at least 2 certified copies, because you will need them to change your name and/or gender marker on other forms of identification and at banks, universities, etc. Once you get your court order, also scan a high-quality digital copy (or ask Dr. Kurzet for help with this), because this will suffice for many of the places you’ll need to update your name/gender marker.

 If you need info for another state, check out the National Center for Transgender Equality information, or contact your county court house.
 Different states have different requirements to obtain a court order name and/or gender marker change.
 Dr. Kurzet can write letters for patients as needed.